SLAzurin/maple-culvert-tracker/README.md

    - Command: `pnpm i`
 6. Run the Website control panel and leave it in the background.
    - Command: `cd culvert-web ; pnpm run dev`

+# Developer codebase notes
+Internally used discord id `1` means unlinked and not in guild anymore
+Internally used discord id `2` means unlinked but still in guild

+I never delete characters in case they ever return to the guild.
+This has happened before and their culvert scores will be kept.

+This culvert bot project started on April 11th 2023! :D

 # production deployment